shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 ### Design Task

 The MRI Super-Resolution Network developed for this project is a Super-Resolution Deep Convolutional Generative Adversarial Network (SR-DCGAN).
 This particular implementation is designed to enhance the resolution of MRI images.
 It uses brain MRI images from the Alzheimer's Disease Neuroimaging Initiative (ADNI) MRI dataset.
-The original images with a resolution of 240 x 256 are 4 times downsampled to a resolution of 60 x 64.
-From these downsampled images, the model attempts to reconstruct the images back to the original higher resolution.
+The original images, with a resolution of 240 x 256, are 4 times downsampled to a resolution of 60 x 64.
+The generator model then attempts to reconstruct these downsampled images back to the original higher resolution.
 The dataset is preprocessed to create these low-resolution versions of the images which simulates the downsampled data.

 ### Model Overview

 The GAN implementation consists of two neural networks: the generator and the discriminator.
 The generator network attempts to recreate high-resolution images from low-resolution inputs.
 The discriminator evaluates these generated images against the real high-resolution images from the dataset, and aims to distinguish between them.
 Through the process of adversarial training, the generator learns to create images that are increasingly difficult for the discriminator to distinguish from the real high-resolution images.
 Similarly, the discriminator learns more complex patterns to better differentiate between the real and generated images.
-Both the generator and the discriminator uses a deep convolutional neural network (CNN) design.
+Both the generator and the discriminator use a deep convolutional neural network (CNN) design.

 ### Aims and Objectives

 The main aim and objective of the network is to accurately reconstruct the super-resolution version of the low-resolution input images.
-For MRI images especially, this process helps to reconstruct detailed structures that are lost during downsampling.
+Modern MRIs will typically perform a type of sparse sampling to improve speed.
+This results in an undersampled image.
+For these MRI images, this process of super-resolution helps to reconstruct detailed structures that are lost due to undersampling.
 Finally, as mentioned, the training process uses adversarial loss to ensure that the generated images are realistic and closely resemble the real images.

 ## Implementation